10354 E US Hwy 290 Fredericksburg, TX 78624 830-997-7470

-4.0 cellars is a unique adventure in Texas winemaking with a mix of 3 different wineries and 3 different styles of wine making.
+4.0 cellars, or what is now know as The Texas Wine Collective, is a unique adventure in Texas winemaking with a mix of 3 different wineries and 3 different styles of wine making.
 4.0 Cellars is making high-quality wines with grapevines that are proving themselves in the Texas climate.

 “Our dedication was the common thread between us all and what brought us together to grow a second Napa,” so they said.